BonBon-exchange/.github/doc/long.md

 Buying important quantities of data with Bitcoins and reselling it off-market for fiat is authorized, but it must not serve to launder.
 Payments, trades, and storage will be executed through our infrastructure, in Switzerland.

+BonBon Exchange is not a high-freauency trading platform.
+BonBon Exchange process raw data from the sellers to increase it's quality and price, while connecting buyers and sellers without having to share their respective identities.

 The data models will be open source.

 _Available in 2023._